 School uniform MoneySaving tips

 Kids grow at a rapid rate, so they’re going to need a number of different uniforms during their years at school.
 Factor in PE kits as well, and costs can seriously add up – with parents forking out an average of £337 a year on school uniform for each secondary school child and £315 a year for each primary school child.
-In this guide, we've got handy tips for how you can kit out the kids with uniform on the cheap.
+Here are our tips and tricks for saving money on uniform.

 -

-Pick up uniform sets from £5 at supermarkets
+Pick up uniform items from £3 at supermarkets

-If your school isn't too strict on buying official uniform from specialist suppliers, then supermarkets are nearly always the cheapest place to buy new school uniform.
+If your school isn't too strict on buying official uniform from specialist suppliers, then supermarkets are nearly always the cheapest place to buy new kit.

-Prices for a full set (polo shirts, sweatshirt, and skirt or trousers) cost from as little as £5 at certain times of year at Aldi and Lidl – July until September is one of the cheapest times to buy uniform.
+Prices for a full set (polo shirts, sweatshirt, and skirt or trousers) can cost as little as £5 at certain times of year at Aldi and Lidl – usually during July as soon as the schools break up.
+But with Lidl and Aldi, these are 'special buys' and once they're gone, they're gone.

 -